cruxprotocol/handbook/README.md

 - Human readable - IDs must be easy to read and communicate
 - Strongly owned - The proof of identity must reside securely only in any secure Wallet of User's choice

+CRUX does not introduce any specific platform requirement.
+Users can choose any CRUX compatible Wallet, and any Wallet is free to implement support for CRUX IDs.

 ### 3.2 P2P Crypto Payments for Humans - CRUXPay Protocol